 As soon as Kebrle finished painting one section, he would begin on the next while his assistant, Greg Cortenes, began leading the freshly painted and fired section.
 In some areas (i.e., Jerry Lee Lewis’ tattersall suit and the storm clouds over his head) “plating” with a second layer of glass behind the first was necessary to achieve a precise color density or shade.
 After leading, soldering, cementing [caulking] and cleaning each section, Greg shaped and soldered galvanized steel flat-bar to the back of the section for reinforcement.

 The installation was orchestrated from a narrow-profile scaffolding system into existing window framing with an exterior protective glazing of 1/4” clear Lexan.
 The installation was a straightforward process using butyl foam glazing tape with aluminum T-bars between stacked stained glass sections.
-As we gathered up tools and equipment, the “Judges’ Bench”/stage at Elvis’ feet was bathed in light from the stained glass while a soundcheck fittingly blared “That’s Alright Mama”. [as the Stained Glass Quarterly article put it: “John Kebrle and Greg Cortinas finished the installation about 6PM, just in time to run home, clean up, and make it back to the HRC to see the window publicly unveiled at 8PM.
+As we gathered up tools and equipment, the “Judges’ Bench”/stage at Elvis’ feet was bathed in the glow from the stained glass, while the audio soundcheck fittingly blared “That’s Alright Mama”. [as the Stained Glass Quarterly article put it: “John Kebrle and Greg Cortinas finished the installation about 6PM, just in time to run home, clean up, and make it back to the HRC to see the window publicly unveiled at 8PM.
 Searchlights careened wildly through the evening sky and, every stretch limo in the state clogged the barricaded street in front of the Hard Rock Cafe as the 2,000 or so invited guests gathered for the opening festivities… Paul Schafer’s Late Night Band was playing… an electrifying Chuck Berry headlined the evening.” . . .
-As Dan Ackroyd dedicated the Supreme Court of Rock and Roll, a curtain fell at the back of the stage unveiling a stained glass King presiding brightly from his throne.]
+While Dan Ackroyd was dedicating the Supreme Court of Rock ‘n’ Roll, a curtain fell at the back of the stage unveiling a stained glass King presiding brightly from his throne.]

 Whew! . . .
 Now to repeat the process, maybe a little more leisurely, for the Chuck Berry and Jerry Lee Lewis Windows!
 Onward!